mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Arch doesn't distribute ZFS due to the aforementioned licensing issues, but it's readily available and readily maintained by the [ArchZFS project](https://github.com/archzfs/archzfs), both in form of AUR `PKGBUILD`s and in the third party repository `archzfs`.

-The packages you are going to need are `zfs-utils` and a kernel module, which can either be a kernel-specific package (i.e. `zfs-linux-lts`), or a DKMS one (i.e. `zfs-dkms`).
+The packages you are going to need are `zfs-utils` and a module compatible with your current kernel; the latter can either come from a kernel-specific package (i.e. `zfs-linux-lts`), or a DKMS one (i.e. `zfs-dkms`).

-If you opt to install the packages from ArchZFS, add the `[archzfs]` repository to your `pacman.conf` (look at [Arch Wiki](https://wiki.archlinux.org/title/Unofficial_user_repositories#archzfs) for the correct URL), rembering to import the PGP key.
+If you opt to install the packages from ArchZFS, add the `[archzfs]` repository to your `pacman.conf` (look at [Arch Wiki](https://wiki.archlinux.org/title/Unofficial_user_repositories#archzfs) for the correct URL), rembering to import the PGP key using `pacman-key -r KEY` followed by `pacman-key --lsign-key KEY`.

 If you need to boot from an ISO, it's a bit more complicated, so I won't specify the details here because it would be quite long.
 Give a look at [this repo](https://github.com/eoli3n/archiso-zfs) for a quick way to generate one.
 If you feel adventurous, you can also try to use an ISO with ZFS support from another distribution (such as Ubuntu) and follow the instructions below to set up a working environment.